 After the initial rub-down, the guinea pig is placed in a bag for almost half an hour to calm it down before the next step in the procedure - dissection.
 Although sometimes the guinea pig is left alive, most of the time its throat is cut and it is opened up to view the bones, blood, and organs.
 It's a gruesome process, but apparently the shaman can see in the guinea pig's body what is wrong with their human patient.

-You only need to watch videos (like this one, or the one above) to see that the guinea pigs don't particularly enjoy being rubbed all over strangers' bodies.
+You only need to watch videos (like this one) to see that the guinea pigs don't particularly enjoy being rubbed all over strangers' bodies.
 The shamans have to grip the critter's squirming body hard to hold it in place, and they emit lots of high-pitched squeaks that can easily be interpreted as cries of distress.
 Because the guinea pigs are obviously terrified, animal rights groups have begun to take notice and question whether the process does more harm than good.